 Are you a Hard to Place Merchant?
-Who could have guessed that when you furnish your home you are most likely dealing with a business in a higher risk industry?
+Who could have guessed that when you furnish your home, you are most likely dealing with a business in a higher-risk industry?
 Yes, indeed – Interior Decorating and Furniture Sales Merchants are both considered Higher Risk Merchants by payment processors.

-The terms “Hard to Place Merchant” and “Higher Risk Merchants” comes from the viewpoint of credit card payment processing companies.
-They look at many factors, including the ticket size of a typical sales transactions.
-If your business sells expensive, high ticket items then you are most likely in the high risk category –
+The terms “Hard to Place Merchant” and “Higher Risk Merchants” comes from the viewpoint of a credit card payment processor or acquiring bank.
+They look at many factors, including the ticket size of a typical sales transaction.
+If your business sells expensive, high-ticket items, you are most likely in the high-risk category.

-This is where specialists in High Risk Merchants come into their own to help you navigate through this process.
+This is where specialists in High Risk & Hard to Place Merchants come into their own to help you navigate through this process.

-Where’s the risk in processing card payments, you might well ask.
-Don’t they take a chunk of every transaction as well as charging other fees?
+Where’s the risk in processing card payments, you might ask?
+Don’t they take a chunk of every transaction and charge other fees?
 How can they possibly lose money?
 What merchants are considered Higher Risk Merchants and why do they pay more?

 The answer lies in scenarios where things go wrong.
-Fraud is the biggest risk because it can mean that the bank or card processor may be left carrying the overall burden and financial hit associated with the transaction if the merchant cannot cover the loss.
+With high-risk businesses, fraud is the biggest problem because it can mean that the bank or card processor may be left carrying the overall burden and financial hit associated with the transaction if the merchant cannot cover the loss.

-In this guide we examine some of the common causes of fraud.
+In this guide, we examine some of the common causes of fraud.
 We also look at what a business owner should do if the industry it operates in is considered High Risk.
 High-Risk Merchants looking for approvals on a hard to place merchant accounts turn to SecureGlobalPay as their payment processor.

 - Advertising services